 - A completed F-1 Immigration Transfer In Form to release your immigration record to American University (only required of international students who currently hold an I-20 from a different U.S. institution).
 This form must be completed by both the student and the student's current international student advisor.

 Financial assistance for international students at American University is available in the form of merit-based financial awards only.
 International students seeking merit awards are encouraged to submit a complete application for admission by the appropriate deadline in order to receive merit award consideration.

 The School of Public Affairs encourages all prospective students to seek out other sources of financial assistance from organizations or sponsors, such as:

 Since 1954, International Student and Scholar Services (ISSS) has welcomed thousands of students and scholars to American University.
-Their diverse staff is dedicated to a single notion: that all world-minded students deserve a global education, and that education exists here at AU.
+Their diverse staff is dedicated to a single notion: all world-minded students deserve a global education, and that education exists here at AU.
 If you're a student or scholar coming from outside the U.S., ISSS staff are here to support you, your transition, and your academic work.

 ISSS is authorized by the U.S. Immigration and Naturalization Service and the U.S. Information Agency to issue and sign the I-20 or DS-2019 forms.

-International Student Orientation is a week-long cross-cultural event that eases your transition to American University and the United States.
+International Student Orientation is a day-long cross-cultural event that eases your transition to American University and the United States.
 It takes place during the week immediately before the start of each semester.
 Orientation covers important immigration, employment, and cross-cultural topics, as well as providing academic information targeted to all international students entering American University.
 Newly-admitted international students will receive a preliminary schedule with their immigration documents, and a final schedule will be given to all students on the first day of Orientation.